 Muscle Feast grass-fed micellar casein

-(For this part of the review, I’ll be looking at their unflavored casein, which is the one I drink.)
+For this part of the review, I’ll be looking at their unflavored casein, which is the one I used to drink.

 Very good owner satisfaction

 89% 4&5-star ratings, 4.6⭐ from 300+ online reviews

 (The score for unflavored is much higher than these numbers indicate.
 Most of the negative reviews were due to the taste of their flavored versions, and reviews of all flavors get dumped into 1 overall rating on Amazon & elsewhere.)

 Just like its whey isolate sibling, this MF casein only has two ingredients: